Mercury (toy manufacturer): Models

 Mercury made more than 100 different models in its distinguished history.
 Italian sedans and sports cars were often the subject of Mercury and most were in 1:43 scale.
 In fact, Mercury's competition with the fine Politoys M series in the 1960s was simply called "Mercury 1:43".
 Some British, American and German cars were offered, but also similar to Politoys M series, Italian Ferraris, Alfa Romeos, FIATs and Maseratis were common offerings.
 American cars seen were a Cadillac Eldorado, Lincoln Continental convertible, Studebaker Commander, a two-tone Studebaker Golden Hawk, and, later, a racing Chevrolet-powered Chaparral Prototipo 2F.
 The tiny Autobianchi Bianchina was unique, as was the 1957 Alfa Giuletta, or the Porsche 908 Nürburgring.

-Earlier models did not have interiors.
-Later models added plastic windows without interiors while even later ones were as detailed and as exact as Politoys or Mebetoys which were Mercury's main competition, at least in the Italian market.
-Often, all doors, hoods, and trunks would open and other moving features ensured the cars would not last long in the hands of younger children.
-In fact, during 1964 Mercury introduced a Fiat 2300S and a Maserati 2500GT where all features opened.
-This appears to have been a first in the industry.
-Models like the Alfa Romeo Giulia Canguro Bertone had entire doghouses and engine compartments that opened in the appropriate directions.